PennyLaneAI/pennylane/.github/CONTRIBUTING.md

   Ask us if you have any questions, and send a link to your plugin to support@xanadu.ai so we can highlight it in our documentation!

 Appetite whetted?
-Keep reading below for all the nitty-gritty on reporting bugs, contributing to the documentation, and submitting pull requests.
+Let's get into some helpful specifics.

+## Details

-## Reporting bugs
+### Reporting bugs

 We use the [GitHub issue tracker](https://github.com/XanaduAI/pennylane/issues) to keep track of all reported bugs and issues.
 If you find a bug, or have an issue with PennyLane, please submit a bug report!
 User